NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/intro-lidar/mask-rasters/mask-rasters-py.md

 #### Download Data

-For this lesson, we will read in Canopy Height Model data collected at NEON's <a href="https://www.neonscience.org/field-sites/teak" target="_blank">Lower Teakettle (TEAK)</a> site in California.
+For this lesson, we will work with Aspect and NDVI data collected at NEON's <a href="https://www.neonscience.org/field-sites/teak" target="_blank">Lower Teakettle (TEAK)</a> site in California.
 This data is downloaded in the first part of the tutorial, using the Python `neonutilities` package.

 </div>